kyran-lewis/dev-coding-challenge/README.md

 ## Installation

+Navigate to the directory app should follow this path coding-challenge/fullstacktask/app

-Use node package manager (npm) to install the following in backend directory
+Use node package manager (npm) to install the following in app directory

 ```
 npm install express